Configure Power Management in Configuration Manager | ConfigMgr | SCCM

 The feature takes advantage of the power management features built into Windows to apply relevant and consistent settings to computers in the organization.

-Power management in Configuration Manager, aka SCCM, enables you to apply power plans to collections of computers in your hierarchy.
-Configuration Manager defines several power plans, or you can create your own custom power plans.
-You can apply different power settings to computers during business hours and non-business hours.
+Configuration Manager defines several power plans, or you can create custom ones.
+You can apply different power settings to computers during business and non-business hours.

 Power Management Prerequisites